Certificate III in Ecology (Specialising in Aerial – Tree Climbing)

 Part time: 2 years

-There are no entry requirements for this qualification, but employment in a climbing capacity with an arborist or local government authorities is highly recommended as a log book of climbing hours is required.
+There are no entry requirements for our ecology course but employment in a climbing capacity with an arborist or local government authority is highly recommended as a log book of climbing hours is required

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs the Institute and CAE will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.